8HannaRu8/LittleTacoShop-html-only/README.md

-# LittleTacoShop-projest
+# LittleTacoShop-project
-A project of TheLittleTacoShop using only HTML5
+A project of TheLittleTacoShop using HTML5 only